tkazec/essays/ghost-town/essay.md

 My first project at [Buzzvil](http://www.buzzvil.com) was to develop a system to reliably render images at scale with PhantomJS.
-The result of my efforts was [Ghost Town](https://www.npmjs.org/package/ghost-town): simple queued & clustered PhantomJS processing in a tiny Node.js module.
+The result of my efforts was [Ghost Town: simple queued & clustered PhantomJS processing](https://www.npmjs.org/package/ghost-town) in a tiny Node.js module.

 ## Problem
-PhantomJS not an easy library to work with.
+PhantomJS is not an easy library to work with.
 Crashing and freezing is common.
 High memory usage and slow startup time is expected, and scaling must be done manually.
 Ultimately, [PhantomJS](http://phantomjs.org) and [phantomjs-node](https://www.npmjs.org/package/phantom) are neglected projects, so these issues can be expected to remain indefinitely.

 At Buzzvil, we needed the ability to reliably render a wide variety of images, with low latency and therefore high concurrency.
 No existing project effectively managed this, so I researched and designed a module that could both gracefully recover from crashes and scale automatically.